 App Store Conversion Rate

-Conversion rate = total conversions/app store impressions OR app store product page views.
-A conversion rate is a number of downloads (installs) divided by the number of impressions an app’s product page or listing receives (exposure).
-For example, if 1,000 users visit a product page and 100 of them install the app, that is a conversion rate of 10%.
+App Conversion Rate = Total Conversions / App Store Impressions OR App Store Product Page Views.
+An app conversion rate is the number of downloads (installs) divided by the number of impressions an app’s product page or listing receives (exposure).
+For example, if 1,000 users visit a product page and 100 of them install the app, that is a mobile app conversion rate of 10%.
 It is a percentage conclusion that is most commonly used to measure the effectiveness of a product page in driving users to install.

 There are a number of definitions of conversion rates in the App Store that relate to the source.
 If the traffic source in the App Store is:

 - ‘Referral’ traffic: this means that users landed directly on an app’s product page from any app or web source.
 This conversion rate is the number of impressions of people exposed to the product page to the number of users who installed the app from the referral- that specific journey.
 This source is normally driven by a mobile ad.

 - ‘Search’ traffic: this means that users used the app store search function to search for different terms.
 They see the search results page before either installing straight from the search results or by going into the product page with or without the intention to look, before finally installing the app.